kunallad54/TicTacToeGame/README.md

 5. Ability to check for the free space before making the desired move
    - Extend UC 5 to Check if the free space is available for the move
    - In case available make the move

+6. As a User would like to to do a toss to check who plays first.
+   - Use Random to determine Heads or Tails and assign accordingly who starts first, the computer or the user